Resources

 Here are the different types of mutual funds available in India.

-Equity funds, which are sometimes referred to as stock funds, mainly allocate their investments to equity shares of companies that are listed on stock exchanges.
-These funds provide an opportunity for long-term capital growth as they take part in the overall expansion of the stock market.
-Equity funds can be further classified into three categories as per the market value of the companies they invest in: small-cap, mid-cap, and large-cap funds.
-Large-cap funds concentrate on well-established companies with a significant market value, whereas mid-cap and small-cap funds target relatively smaller companies that have a higher potential for growth.
+Equity funds, sometimes referred to as stock funds, mainly allocate their investments to equity shares of companies listed on stock exchanges.
+These funds provide an opportunity for long-term capital growth as they participate in the stock market's overall expansion.
+Equity funds can be further classified into three categories based on the market value of the companies they invest in small-cap, mid-cap, and large-cap funds.
+Large-cap funds concentrate on well-established companies with a significant market value.
+In contrast, mid-cap and small-cap funds target relatively smaller companies with a higher growth potential.

 Debt funds primarily invest in fixed-income securities such as government bonds, corporate bonds, and money market instruments.
 These funds aim to provide regular income to investors while preserving capital.
-Debt funds are suitable for individuals seeking stable returns with lower risk compared to equity funds.
-They are further classified into categories such as liquid funds, short-term funds, and long-term funds, depending on the maturity profile of the underlying securities.
+Debt funds suit individuals seeking stable returns with lower risk than equity funds.
+They are further classified as liquid funds, short-term funds, and long-term funds, depending on the maturity profile of the underlying securities.

-Balanced funds, also known as hybrid funds, aim to strike a balance between equity and debt investments.
-These funds allocate a portion of their portfolio to equity shares and the remaining portion to fixed-income securities.
-Balanced funds are suitable for investors looking for a combination of growth and stability.
+Balanced funds, or hybrid funds, aim to strike a balance between equity and debt investments.
+These funds allocate a portion of their portfolio to equity shares and the remaining to fixed-income securities.
+Balanced funds are suitable for investors looking for growth and stability.
 The asset allocation in these funds can vary based on the fund's investment objective and market conditions.

 Tax-saving funds, referred to as Equity Linked Saving Schemes (ELSS), grant tax advantages as per Section 80C of the Income Tax Act.
 These funds predominantly allocate investments to equity shares and require a mandatory holding period of three years.
 Apart from offering the potential for increasing capital value, tax-saving funds facilitate tax savings for investors.
 They are widely favoured by individuals seeking to enhance their financial assets while simultaneously benefiting from tax exemptions.